brownrb/myFP2EFirmware/README.md

 At present these must be in the same folder as the .ino file, but will later migrate to a library.
 These files handle the SPIFFS data, saving, restoring and persistance of controller settings.
 For the ESP8266, there is a now shift away from the use of EEPROM to using a JSON file stored in the file system SPIFFS area.

 # myBoards.cpp and .h files
 This implements a driver board class for the supported driver boards [DRV8825, ULN2003, L298N, L293DMINI, L9110S].
 Speed can be controlled by setting the step delay (in milliseconds).
 Increasing the value will slow down the stepper.
-There are two constructors for this class, the user should never have to change the main code within the firmware file which sets up the driver boards.
-Pins mappings between the controller chip and the driver board are specified here.
+There is one constructor for this class which accepts the boardtype, the user should never have to change the main code within the firmware file which sets up the driver boards.
+All pins mappings for the controller chip, hardware options and the driver board are specified here.

-#hardwarePins.h
-This file specifies the pin mappings for I2C, temperature probes, Push buttons etc for each driver board.
-Do not change unless you have made your own board and require the pins to be different.

-#chipModels.h
-This file specifies the chip type being used.
-The three main chips are WEMOS (ESP8266), NODEMCUV1 (ESP8266 12E) and ESP32WROOM (ESP32).
-You must set the CHIPMODEL to the correct chip in this file.
-When that is done the harware pins mappings are automatically assigned correctly.

 #generalDefinitions.h
 This file contains general definitions for all controllers, such as motor speed, step modes, focuser limits etc.